c-git/c-git.github.io/content/rust/thoughts.md

 I'm not slower in rust than I am in other languages.
 I can just unwrap and clone everywhere and go as fast as I want.
 Then later it's recorded where I need to go back and fix if the project does go forward.

+# A thousand french men can't be wrong

+Yes, yes they can.
+Just because most people do something doesn't make it right.